 Happily, there are some positives about the refit.
 According to information first discussed on FlyerTalk and later triangulated by a variety of sources, the first twelve rows of BA’s A321neo, A320neo and refurbished A320 fleet seem set to see AC power outlets and USB sockets.

-local media, an overall positive for this 6’2” / 1.88m journalist who has had to politely ask passengers in front of him whether they wouldn’t mind putting their seat up to avoid causing him significant knee pain.
+The rest of the plane will get new Recaro slimlines without a recline function, the airline has confirmed to local media, an overall positive for this 6’2” / 1.88m journalist who has had to politely ask passengers in front of him whether they wouldn’t mind putting their seat up to avoid causing him significant knee pain.

 Pitch will be 29”, it seems, matching BA’s London market rival LCCs like easyJet, but descending an inch below Ryanair (which, in fairness, has narrower seats due to the 737’s narrower fuselage).